ziyi-zhu/ashos/README.md

 # OS1 - Local Conversational AI

 This project is an attempt to recreate some of the experience "OS1" from the movie 'Her', running entirely locally in your browser using transformers.js and featuring direct speech-to-speech interaction.
-All the while trying to keep it lightweight.
+All the while trying to keep it lightweight at a whopping ~2GB of model downloads.

 ## Demo: Testing OS1's ability to remember my name